 According to the Baymard Institute, almost 70% of users that add items to the shopping cart leave a website without making a purchase.
-Imagine how many benefits online stores lose because of this soul-sapping statistics.
+Imagine how many benefits online stores lose because of these soul-sapping statistics.
 But don’t fall into despair.
-We know several useful methods that will help you to return customers as well as prevent them from leaving.

 How To Calculate Cart Abandonment?

 Cart abandonment is easy to estimate.
 It’s just one minus the total of the number of customers who’ve made a purchase divided by the number of customers who’ve added products to their carts.

 It’s not the only way to calculate the rate, so you don’t have to do it manually unless you love maths.
 Google Analytics also provides users with the opportunity to reveal the cart abandonment rate on their websites.

 Log in to the service and go to the “Shopping Behavior” tab.
 It will show you how many sessions ended up with transactions and how many users quit an online store on different stages.
 With these stats, you will be able to find out drawbacks in your site’s design and fix them.

 Why Do People Leave Full Carts?

 Consumers frequently use baskets as wish lists.
 They add items, compare them, and buy from another store if they find the cost or the shipping method more appropriate.
 Some people just browse the Internet without the intention to buy.
 As the Baymard Institute has discovered, the last group consists of almost 60% of US online shoppers.
 These people often abandon their carts before checkout.

 The rest 40% have other reasons.
 The following chart presents the reasons why US consumers refuse purchasing after visiting online stores.